OUR TEAM

 Laina Cleaton

-Laina is a Sophomore Honor Student at Meredith College pursuing a double major in Dance and Mathematics.
-She is involved with several dance clubs at Meredith, including Meredith Dance Theatre and Meredith Jazz and Tap Company.
+Laina is a Senior Honors Scholar Student at Meredith College pursuing a Mathematics major with minors in Dance, Data Science, and Economics.
+She is involved with several dance clubs at Meredith, including Meredith Dance Theatre and Meredith College Improv Group.
 She started dancing at four years old, and while she has studied a variety of styles over 13 years, ballet is her favorite.
 Laina auditioned and was accepted into the Carolina Ballet Summer Intensive for two years.
-During this time she had the pleasure of studying under New York City Ballet principal dancer Megan Fairchild, Carolina Ballet master Pablo Javier Perez, and Carolina Ballet principal dancers Jan Burkhard and Margaret Severin-Hansen.
-Laina called Open Arts home for seven wonderful years where she studied pointe, ballet, modern and some jazz.
+During this time she studied under New York City Ballet principal dancer Megan Fairchild, Carolina Ballet master Pablo Javier Perez, and Carolina Ballet principal dancers Jan Burkhard and Margaret Severin-Hansen.
+Laina called Open Arts home for seven wonderful years where she studied pointe, ballet, modern and jazz.
 She was the recipient of the Hilda Sakaniwa Scholarship in 2018 and the Performance Company Member of the Year Award in 2019.
 Open Arts gave her the opportunity to perform at various local events and parades, on a NYC Broadway stage, in Times Square, and down Main Street USA in Disney World.
 Her many responsibilities at Open Arts included working the front desk, being a Teacher Assistant, Emerging Teacher, co-leader of Intensive Track Training, and a choreographer for the OAPC Gala.
 She loves being a part of the Open Arts family, and enjoyed celebrating ten years of Open Arts as a choreographer and performer in Hawaii.
-Laina is very excited for her second year at Open Arts as a ballet teacher.
-Ballet has been a great passion and light in her life, and she’s delighted to share, teach, and encourage that passion.
+Laina is very excited for her fourth year at Open Arts as a dance teacher.
+Dance has been a great passion and light in her life, and she’s delighted to share, teach, and encourage that passion.

 Madison Morgan